Lemoncode/pragmatic-drag-and-drop-tutorial-typescript/01-simple-kanban/03-drop-column/README.md

 What are we doing here?

-- `dropTargetForElements` is a hook that allows us to mark an element as droppable.
+- `dropTargetForElements` is a function that allows us to mark an element as droppable.
 - We use the events `onDragEnter`, `onDragLeave`, and `onDrop` to change the background color of the column container, indicating that we can drop content there.

 Looks good, right?
 But if we try to drop, you'll see that nothing happens.
 We need to do the following: